willstMSFT/microsoft-365-docs/microsoft-365/commerce/manage-billing-accounts.md

 |Agreements|Links to the agreements signed by your organization with Microsoft|

 > [!NOTE]
 > If you need to change the **Sold-to** name, you must [contact support](../admin/get-help-support.md) to change it.
 Requests to change the **Sold-to** name require a credit check.
-Complete [this form](https://www.microsoft.com/download/details.aspx?id=102732), and be ready to share one of following documents with Microsoft when you contact support:
+Complete [this form](https://www.microsoft.com/download/details.aspx?id=102732), and be ready to share one of the following documents with Microsoft when you contact support:
 >
 > - Government-issued document or registration letter
 > - Print out of the local company's registry